websnabb/websnabb/README.md

 - 👋 Hi, We are @websnabb
 - 👀 We're interested in website development for small and medium size businesses
-- 🌱 I’m currently learning better ways to create websites
+- 🌱 We're currently learning better ways to create websites with Webflow or other JAMstack tools.
-- 💞️ I’m looking to collaborate on building awesome websites
+- 💞️ We're looking to collaborate on building awesome websites
-- 📫 You can reach me via email
+- 📫 You can reach us via email
-- ⚡ Fun fact: This idea is from DesignJoy
+- ⚡ Fun fact: This idea is from DesignJoy.

 <!---
 websnabb/websnabb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.